• Home

 The third issue of Who Cares LOL looks at reality, value, and perception, opening with reflections on doubt and how history can blur over time.
 It uncovers Arlington’s past through stories of Jackson City, Luna Park, and Lustron homes—spaces where art, memory, and transformation overlap.

 Artist spotlights feature Federico Cuatlacuatl and Zaq Landsberg, whose work bridges technology, connection, and cultural identity.
 The issue also highlights a rare vinyl discovery—Sunrise by The Seventh Dawn—offering a nostalgic glimpse into local music history.
-With set theory musings, poetry, and playful reflections, the zine continues to mix art, history, and experimentation in Arlington’s creative landscape.
+With set theory musings, poetry, and playful reflections, the zine continues to mix art, history.

 issue four